 Day Six: Friday

 10km (6.2 miles) / 2-3 hours walking (easy grade)

 North bound, we head for the famous Blue Springs of Putaruru, with water so pure and clear it supplies around 70% of New Zealand’s bottled water.
 But first, coffee.
 Really, really good kiwi coffee at a stop on the way.
 Now we are ready to wrap up the week with a gentle walk along the banks of the pristine turquoise stream leading to Te Waihou.
 Our next stop is a boutique specialty cheese factory and deli where you have the opportunity to sample handcrafted cheeses, in a region known for it's dairy farming.
 Our local cheesemaker has won more than 75 medals and a dozen trophies from around the world.
 One final stop for a sweet handmade treat to sweeten off the palate before we deliver you back to Hamilton or Auckland.

 Note: This itinerary should be seen as a guide only and is subject to change at any time due to elements outside our control.
 We will always endeavour to stick as closely to this itinerary as possible to deliver the best experience to you.
 The above doesn't detail all 'Nosh' experiences in full as we like to keep some things a surprise!

-- Return shuttle transfers from Auckland or Hamilton.
+- Return shuttle transfers from Auckland.

 Comfortable and spacious transport with air conditioning.